You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 Q. Financial Aid Deadlines.
 Are there any?

-A. The priority processing period for the FAFSA and GPA Verification form is January 1 through March 2.
+A. The priority processing period for the FAFSA, Cal Dream Act application and GPA Verification form is October 1 through March 2.
 You may still submit a FAFSA after March 2nd, however, if you apply after the March 2nd deadline you will not receive priority consideration for a Cal Grant.
 You can still be considered for other types of financial aid.

 Q. Do I need to be admitted before I can apply for financial aid at a particular university?

 Q. I am paying for college on my own.
-Why do I have to submit my parent's information on the FAFSA?
+Why do I have to submit my parent's information on my financial aid application?

 A. Congress, in the law that governs the federal student aid programs, defines when parental information is required.
 Being claimed on a parent's tax return is not relevant to determining dependency.
 It is also not relevant if the family's decision is that paying for college is the responsibility of the student.
-A student becomes independent when they meet one of the conditions described in Section 3, Page 5 of the FAFSA.
+A student becomes independent when they meet one of the conditions described on the financial aid application.
 Congress' intention is to establish the primary responsibility for a student's education is the student's and student's family for their undergraduate degree.

 Q. Where can I get a copy of the FAFSA?